-Apply pipe joint sealant lightly to male threads.
+Apply pipe joint sealant lightly to male NPT threads.
 This will prevent excess sealant from going into pipe.
 Excess sealant in pipe could result in clogged heater valves.

-A CAUTION: Use pipe joint sealant that is resistant to liquid petroleum (LP) gas.
+WARNING: Use pipe joint sealant that is resistant to liquid petroleum (LP) gas.

-Install sediment trap in supply line as shown in Figure 13.
+Install sediment trap in supply line as shown in Figure 15.
 Locate sediment trap where it is within reach for cleaning.
 Locate sediment trap where trapped matter is not likely to freeze.
 A sediment trap traps moisture and contaminants.
 This keeps them from going into heater controls.
 If sediment trap is not installed or is installed wrong, heater may not run properly.

-IMPORTANT: Hold pressure regulator with wrench when connecting it to gas piping and/or fittings.
+IMPORTANT: Hold the pressure regulator with wrench when connecting it to gas piping and/or fittings.
+Do not over tighten pipe connection to regulator.
+The regulator body could be damaged.

-Figure 13 - Gas Connection
+Figure 15 - Gas Connection

-\ A CSA/AGA design-certified equipment shutoff valve with 1/8" NPT tap is an acceptable alternative to test gauge connection.
-Purchase the optional CSA/AGA design-certified equipment shutoff valve from your dealer.
-See Accessories, page 18.
+\ A CSA design-certified equipment shutoff valve with 1/8" NPT tap is an acceptable alternative to test gauge connection.
+Purchase the optional CSA design-certified equipment shutoff valve from your dealer.
+See Accessories, page 26.